yainit/kernels/4.14/Readme.md

 ANNOTATIONS, CHANGES :
 ============================================

-Theis repository will be the next of yainit kernels.
+This repository is for now left empty for reasons of important changes in 4.15/4.16.
-4.14 is announced to be the next long term supported kernel .
+4.14 is announced to be the current ong term supported kernel .
 #

 ------------------------------------------------------------------------------------------------------------------

-2017-09-10,
+2018-04-22,

 Dieter Miosga